mikey-/tc-apigateway-solution/README.md

     - Thought about this a lot, I wonder if it shows; however, I'm doubtful that it does.

--   [x] README a section with recommended improvement...
+-   [x] README a section with recommended improvements...

 ### Roadmap